vtereshkov/xdpw/README.md

 ### Language

 #### Overview
-XD Pascal is a dialect of Pascal programming language that resembles Turbo Pascal v.
-3.0 with the following enhancements, differences and limitations:
+XD Pascal is a dialect of Pascal programming language similar to Turbo Pascal with the following enhancements, differences and limitations:
-* Windows is supported
+* The target operating system is Windows
 * The compiler is self-hosting
-* There are no labels, `goto` and `with` statements.
+* There are no labels, `goto` and `with` statements
+* There are no `Break`, `Continue` and `Exit` procedures
-* Unsigned integers, sets, enumerations, and variant records are not supported.
+* There are no unsigned integers, double-precision floating-point numbers, sets, enumerations, variant records
+* There are no procedural types, but pointers to procedures can be used for implementing Windows API callbacks
 * Strings are null-terminated arrays of characters (C style).
-String manipulation routines should be used instead of direct concatenation or comparison.
+String manipulation routines should be used instead of direct concatenation or comparison
-* The only file type is `Text`.
-It can be used for both text and untyped files.
+* The only file type is `Text`, which is equivalent to `file`.
+It can be used for both text and untyped files
-* Structured parameters cannot be passed to subroutines by value.
+* Arrays, strings and records cannot be passed to subroutines by value or used as function results
-* The predefined `Result` variable can be used instead of function name in assignments (Delphi style).
+* The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
-* Single-line comments (`//`) are supported (Delphi style).
+* Single-line comments (`//`) are supported (Delphi style)

 #### Formal grammar
 ```